 They’re also very affectionate and loving and will enjoy taking a nap in your lap as much as going out on a morning run with you.
 Though if you don’t provide them with enough social interaction, they can develop separation anxiety.

 Overall, silver labs make just as good a family pet as a yellow, chocolate, or black Labrador will.
 However, you should know that some people look down upon silver labs due to the controversy surrounding them, but that doesn’t mean they deserve any less love than other breeds.

 Health Of Silver Labradors

-Labradors are generally considered as a moderately healthy breed.
+Labradors are a moderately healthy breed.
 They are predisposed to certain health conditions, but some precautions and knowledge before buying your pup can help you avoid the majority of these issues.

-Also, there’s quite a bit of controversy claiming that since silver labs are inbred, they are prone to more illnesses than a standard Labrador.
+Also, there’s quite a bit of controversy about how silver labs being inbred makes them prone to more illnesses than a standard Labrador.
 However, a silver lab is predisposed to just as many diseases as any other Labrador would.

 A silver lab will usually have a lifespan of around 10 to 12 years.
 Here are some health conditions that you should be aware of when getting a silver lab:

 1. Joint Dysplasia